themesberg/flowbite/content/getting-started/react.md

 }
 ```

-7. Additionally to your own `content` data you should add `flowbite` to apply the classes from the interactive elements in the `tailwind.config.js` file:
+6. Additionally to your own `content` data you should add the Flowbite source paths to apply the classes from the interactive elements in the `tailwind.config.js` file:

 ```javascript
 module.exports = {